NetApp-openstack-dev/openstack-docs/source/appendices/section_common-problems.rst

 -  Cinder scheduler reports sufficient available space on NetApp backend but Cinder volume fails to create backend:

-   -  The Grizzly-based iSCSI driver for Clustered Data ONTAP and 7-mode driver report available space as infinite and hence failure may occur when no NetApp volume can host the OpenStack volume.
+   -  The Grizzly-based iSCSI driver for ONTAP and 7-mode driver report available space as infinite and hence failure may occur when no NetApp volume can host the OpenStack volume.

-   -  The Grizzly-based NFS driver Clustered Data ONTAP and 7-mode report available space as the sum of available space of all configured NFS exports and hence failure may occur when no single NetApp volume can host the OpenStack volume of the given size.
+   -  The Grizzly-based NFS driver ONTAP and 7-mode report available space as the sum of available space of all configured NFS exports and hence failure may occur when no single NetApp volume can host the OpenStack volume of the given size.

-   -  The Havana-based iSCSI and NFS driver for Clustered Data ONTAP report the available capacity for largest NetApp volume in the configured Storage Virtual Machine (SVM aka Vserver).
+   -  The Havana-based iSCSI and NFS driver for ONTAP report the available capacity for largest NetApp volume in the configured Storage Virtual Machine (SVM aka Vserver).
 Capacity mismatch might fail volume creation.